-Examples of Municipal Tax Exceptions
+Examples of Municipal Tax Exceptions:

-- Transportation of passengers is subject to municipal tax only if the trip begins and ends in the same city. - Farm machinery and irrigation equipment for exclusive agricultural use are subject to state tax - no municipal tax. - Receipts from amusement devices are subject to state tax no municipal tax.
+- Transportation of passengers is subject to state tax-municipal tax applies if the trip begins, remains, and ends in the same city. - Farm machinery and irrigation equipment for exclusive agricultural use are subject to state tax no municipal tax. - Receipts from amusement devices are subject to state tax no municipal tax.

 City tax rates vary across the state.
-You can find state, municipal, and special jurisdiction tax rates using the Tax Match lookup tool on our website at https://dor.sd.gov.
+You can find state, municipal, and special jurisdiction tax rates using the Sale Tax Rate Lookup.
 You may also view the Municipal Tax Guide that lists all municipal sales, use, and gross receipts taxes.